ebukathedev/IP-Address-Location-Tracker-/README.md

 ## Description

-The project is aimed at me helping me getting familiar with working with external APIs.
+The project was aimed at me helping me getting familiar with working with external APIs.

 So in this project I utilised the use of three APIs namely:
 - [IPWHOIS](https://ipwhois.io/)